 No matter what technical prerequisites you achieve, collaboration often remains the most difficult barrier to cross.
 This is mostly due to the fact that the development, testers, and operations are viewed as separate departments, working towards their individual goals, rather than the common goal of faster delivery.
 So, better communication is one way to connect the siloed teams together.
 These are a few steps that you can take:

 Software always needs to be user-centric but how do you make sure that you deploy the right software in time?
 Continuous feedback is fundamental for user-centric software deployment.
-Without continuous feedback, any investments in CI/CD, automation, and testing may not bring business results.
+Without continuous feedback, any investments in CI/CD, automation, and continuous testing may not bring business results.
 This is why it is essential to create feedback loops that connect and enhance development efforts with inputs from users, markets, QA, and operations.
 Following are a few methods you can consider for continuous feedback:

 It is easy to create an environment and deploy code but it is equally easy to make it insecure and lose security.
 An enterprise-focused risk and compliance rules do not fit DevOps; especially, with the cloud.
 A layer of governance is imperative to have.
 Particularly, visibility on access and knowledge of where the VMs are running.
 Once you have clear visibility over risk and vulnerability, the next logical step should be to increase the compliance to industry standards.
 To improve governance here are a few tips: